Pierre-Marie Delfieux

-Pierre-Marie Delfieux (born 4 December 1934 in Campuac; died 21 February 2013 in La Ferté-Imbault) was a French priest and founder of the Monastic Fraternities of Jerusalem.
+Pierre-Marie Delfieux (born 4 December 1934 – 21 February 2013) was a French priest and founder of the Monastic Fraternities of Jerusalem.

 Childhood

-Pierre Delfieux was born on 4 December 1934 into a Christian family of six children of which he was the third.
+Pierre Delfieux was born in Campuac on 4 December 1934, the third of six children in a Christian family.
 He made his first communion at the age of six and from then on took communion every day of his life.

-When he was eleven, he became a boarding pupil at the College of the Immaculate Conception in Espalion, where Georges Soubrier, future bishop of Nantes, was a fellow student.
+When he was eleven, he became a boarding pupil at the College of the Immaculate Conception in Espalion.
 In his final year, during a retreat at a Marian center he decided to become a priest.
-After his baccalaureate, he entered the Grand Séminaire de Rodez.
-He was then sent to finish his theology studies at the Catholic University of Toulouse, and from there to study philosophy and social sciences at the Sorbonne.
+After completing his baccalaureate, he entered the Grand Séminaire de Rodez.
+He finished his theology studies at the Catholic University of Toulouse and then studied philosophy and social sciences at the Sorbonne.

 Young adulthood

-After two years of military service in Madagascar, where he taught in a Jesuit college, he was ordained priest in the Rodez cathedral on 29 June 1961, and remained there for a few years as curate.
+After two years of military service in Madagascar, where he taught in a Jesuit college, he was ordained a priest in the Rodez cathedral on 29 June 1961, and remained there for a few years as curate.

-In 1965, at the request of the future Cardinal Lustiger, he became chaplain of language students at the Sorbonne where he worked alongside Jacques Perrier, Francis Deniau and Guy Gaucher.
+In 1965, at the request of Jean-Marie Lustiger, then an official of the Archdiocese of Paris, he became chaplain of language students at the Sorbonne where he worked alongside Jacques Perrier, Francis Deniau and Guy Gaucher.

 During this time, he organised pilgrimages to Chartres, and also further afield to Italy, Spain, and the Holy Land.
-It was in the Holy Land that he discovered the spiritual value of walking in the footsteps of Jesus.
+In the Holy Land he discovered the spiritual value of walking in the footsteps of Jesus.
 He became very attached to the Holy Land, and continued to lead pilgrimages there right up to April 2012, when he was already terminally ill.
 In the 1960s, he also discovered the desert and was known, at the Richelieu Center, for organising camel rides in the Sahara Desert, to Tamanrasset and other places associated with Charles de Foucauld.

 After seven years in this ministry, and marked by the events of May 68, he was offered a sabbatical year.
 Attracted by the call of the desert, he left first for Beni Abbes, where he lived with a community of the Little Brothers of Jesus, who at that time lived in Assekrem, in the Hoggar massif.
 He then built a hermitage with his own hands, which he named Bethlehem.
 He spent one year there alone, then a second with Brother Jean-Marie.
 Other than that, the Bible and the Blessed Sacrament were his only company.
-In June 1974, he left Assekrem and, on his return to Paris, discussed his desire to become a monk and found a monastic community "in the heart of the city" with Cardinal Marty, then Archbishop of Paris.
+In June 1974, he left Assekrem and, on his return to Paris, discussed his desire to become a monk and found a monastic community "in the heart of the city" with Cardinal François Marty, Archbishop of Paris.